Vladek Lacina

+Biography

+Lacina was born in Prague on 25 June 1949.
+His mother was a Ravensbrück concentration camp survivor and his father a political prisoner.
+They were forced to work at the Jáchymov uranium mines for ten years.
+He opined that from his rowing success he had collected what the Communist regime owed him.

 In 1972 he and his partner Josef Straka finished sixth in the double sculls event.

 Four years later he won the bronze medal with the Czechoslovak boat in the quadruple sculls competition.

 At the 1980 Games he finished fourth in the single sculls contest.

+Lacina's death was announced on 18 August 2026.
+He was 77.